 \section{Discussion}

 In this paper, we repeated the analysis of R20 to constrain a systematic blending bias, $\gamma$, through Cepheid amplitudes.
 The analysis compares MW Cepheids to extragalactic Cepheids, so it requires an accurate determination of Cepheid amplitudes in the MW and various filter transformations.
-The main differences between our analysis and the analysis of R20 are: \begin{itemize} \item We imposed the period limit $\logp<1.72$ for the comparison (the period range of R20 extragalactic Cepheids is $1<\logp<2$), since the amplitudes for longer period Cepheids cannot be reliably determined for the MW (as the number of such MW Cepheids is minimal, see Appendix~\ref{sec:properties}).
-We obtained similar results by using period weighting (i.e., removing the period cut but adding increased uncertainties to the MW relations at long periods). \item We used public available data to recalibrate amplitudes ratios of MW Cepheids in standard bands along with their associate uncertainties.
-We showed that a calibration of the required filter transformations from Cepheid observations introduces an $\myapprox0.04\,\rm{mag}$ uncertainty in the determination of $\gamma$, not included by R20.
-We showed that available Cepheids templates are not accurate enough to reduce this error.
-The most significant difference with R20 is obtained for the $A^{555}/A^{350}$ transformation.
-We showed that the H16 fit, used by R20, did not optimally weight the data and that the best estimate that we have for this ratio is based on updated measurements of the H16 amplitudes in NGC 5584, $A^{555}/A^{350}=1.09\pm0.015$, used as our preferred value (the empirical ratio).
-This estimate is not free from caveats so we also demonstrate the sensitivity of our results by considering $A^{555}/A^{350}=1.15$, which represents the high-end range of (less robust) estimates (the speculative ratio). \end{itemize}
+The main differences between our analysis and the analysis of R20 are: \begin{enumerate} \item We limit the extragalactic and MW Cepheids comparison to periods $\logp<1.72$, since the number of MW Cepheids with longer periods is minimal, see Appendix~\ref{sec:properties}; \item We use publicly available data to recalibrate amplitude ratios of MW Cepheids in standard passbands; \item We remeasure the amplitudes of Cepheids in NGC 5584 and NGC 4258 in two \textit{HST} filters ($F555W$ and $F350LP$) to improve the empirical constraint on their amplitude ratio $A^{555}/A^{350}$. \end{enumerate}